 From the tool option bar, modify the option to W x H x Resolution.
 You can specify the aspect ratio you want along with the measurement unit.
 If you leave the resolution field blank, the aspect ratio would be set without resolution.
 If you want to print the image, recommended resolution is 300ppi else you can keep the resolution 72ppi for online use.

-If the crop area is changed, the aspect ratio is locked at the width X height dimensions entered by you.
+During the process of image editing if the crop area is changed, the aspect ratio is locked at the width X height dimensions entered by you.
 Irrespective of the trimed area’s size, the dimensions will be same always.

 For applying crop, press Enter.

 When you crop picture in Photoshop, you can save your desired settings as preset.
 You need not specify them every time.

 From the tool option bar dropdown, select ‘New Crop Preset’.
 You can name the preset or choose the default one.
 Every time you access the dropdown, you can view the preset at menu’s bottom.
 With one click, it can be applied.

 You can flip the setting from portrait to landscape by clicking on double arrow tool in option bar.
 You can manually enter the settings with width value being the first followed by height value.